ryanw-mobile/GMap2ICal/README.md

 - Getting the notes field to work
 - Connect to Google Maps API to resolve places ID for driving events
 - Assign current timestamp to the last modified time field
-- Complete the list of activity types
-- Specify the subject format for more activity types
 - Smarter configuration and detection to skip events staying at home
 - Exception handling
 - More test cases